Having fun. Finding Adventures. Eating Plants.

 Individually we’re just a couple of lonely only children.

-Together we’re two peas, over seas, having fun and eating plants.
+Together we’re two peas, overseas, having fun and eating plants.

 Erin Wilson